 - Fry the okra.

 Yes, you can fry okra while it is still frozen.
-I tend to toss it in the buttermilk while it's still frozen and it works every time.
+I tend to toss it in the buttermilk while it's still frozen, and it works every time.

 Soaking the okra pieces in buttermilk helps to reduce the slimy texture that can be present.
 The acid in the buttermilk helps to break down the fiber in the okra.
 Frying the okra at a higher temperature also helps.

-How to get the crispiest fried okra.
+Here are my tips and tricks for how to get the crispiest fried okra.

 - Soak the okra for at least thirty minutes to help reduce the slime.